MultiSafepay/docs/content/my-account/partner-primary-accounts.md

 # 4. Charge affiliates

-You can charge affiliates at three levels.
+You can charge fees to affiliates at three levels.

 | Account level | Charge |
 |---|---|